fermyon/bartholomew/docs/content/contributing.md

 ## The Relationship Between Bartholomew and the Spin Fileserver

 Bartholomew uses an external file server called [Spin-Fileserver](https://github.com/fermyon/spin-fileserver).
+This file server facilitates the presentation of files to the end users.
+For example, whilst the web page contents (HTML) are generated dynamically upon request, image elements in that HTML page source can point to images that are stored on the host server.
+The Spin file server ensures that these static images are correctly served to the client's web browser (as per the HTML's requirements.)

 Please build the spin-fileserver and then copy the resulting `spin_static_fs.wasm` file into Bartholomew's `modules/` directory.
 This will ensure that you are running the latest release of the spin-fileserver.